OmBayus/todos/README.md

-# Patika.dev Challenge
+# Todos

-This project is a todo app with cards which is made for Patika.dev Front-end Developer Challange.
+This project is a todo app with cards.
 This project includes React with Context API, TailwindCSS, ReactRouter, React-Icons.

 ## Live Demo